donadatum/Pandas-Projects/README.md

 # Pandas-Projects
-Contains a Jupyter Notebook with threat detection analysis using pandas.
+The Jupyter Notebook file Egress Test gives and example of using pandas for threat detection.